feelpp/mordicus/source/datamodel/class_diagram.rst

 So an **INTERNAL_SOLVING_PROCEDURE** is the only object for top-level "custom" functions not developed as a method of an existing class of Mordicus datamodel.
 It deserves a peculiar treatment, with additional context and constrains because:

-    * it should proper form to be easily converted to external formats (PXDMF, FMI...)
+    * it should have a form that makes conversion to external formats (PXDMF, FMI...) easy

     * it should have enough information to be archived in a shared catalog of reduced-order models

-    * there is many ODE's resolution procedures, of various techniques, and its not reasonable to ask the developer to do it subclassing some pre-existing class in Mordicus
+    * there is many ODE's resolution procedures, of various techniques, and its not reasonable to ask the developer to do it by subclassing some pre-existing class in Mordicus

     * developing a new solving procedure is expected to be, by far, the most frequent kind of development of module developers.
 It deserves a specific frame.

 So that it can be found and called straight from its name, its implementation has to follow Mordicus guidelines (yet to be written).
 For instance, some demands to the module developer would read::

-    Call it Internal_Procedure_NAME, implement in C++ and declare as ``extern "C"`` in a separate file Internal_Procedure_NAME.hpp
+    Call it Internal_Procedure_NAME, implement in C++ and declare as extern "C" in a separate file Internal_Procedure_NAME.hpp
-    Put source files in ``$MORDICUS_SOURCE_ROOT_DIR/src/internal_procedures``
+    Put source files in $MORDICUS_SOURCE_ROOT_DIR/src/internal_procedures
-    Declare new procedure in the registry in ``$MORDICUS_SOURCE_ROOT_DIR/src/conf/registry.cfg``".
+    Declare new procedure in the registry in $MORDICUS_SOURCE_ROOT_DIR/src/conf/registry.cfg.

 In addition to these coding principles and conventions, an *INTERNAL_SOLVING_PROCEDURE* declares its *interface*: its input arguments types should be chosen among acknowledged *offline* data structures.
 These are all types of *resolution data*, i.e. *offline* pre-computed data that is essential for the reduced-order model to run.
 Fot the reduction methods identified thus far in the Hackathons, the comprehensive list is: *MATRIX*, *VECTOR_OF_UNKNOWN*, *REDUCED_DOMAIN*, *OPERATOR_DECOMPOSITION*, *COLLECTION_SOLUTION_CAS*, *STANDARD_FUNCTION_IMPLEMENTATION* (we'll come back to the latter).